wxy20850606/wxy20850606.github.io/content/posts/2025/07/love-who-i-cannot-have.md

 ## He Was a Messenger

-He shared that he had learned to read people’s hearts through caring for his disabled sister.
+He shared that he had learned to read people’s mind through caring for his disabled sister.
-He had helped others grow through his presence and reflections.
+He had helped others grow through his conversations and interations.

-When I shared my struggles in marriage, he listened:
+So I shared my struggles in marriage, and he listened:

 - A lack of communication
+- Can't feel attention and affection
 - No emotional connection
 - His avoidance through gaming
 - My loneliness, waking up at 4 a.m. while he plays until 3 a.m.
 - The coldness, the anger, the feeling of invisibility

+And i told him i want to divorce my husband.

 He encouraged me and said, *“You have everything you need to change.”*